-Figure 4 shows time-height cross sections of maximum vertical velocity in all experiments and Table I gives details of the maxima and minima at selected heights.
+Figure 5 shows time-height cross-sections of maximum9 vertical velocity in all experiments and Table 1 gives details of the maxima and minima at selected heights.

-In Expt.
-1 the maximum updraught and downdraught strengths, $w{max}$ and $w{min}$ , are 8.6 m s $^{-1}$ and 2.9 m s $^{-1}$ , respectively (Table I).
+In Experiment 1, the maximum updraught and downdraught strengths, w{max} and w{min} , are 8.6 and 2.9 m s-1, respectively (Table 1).
 The maximum occurs at a height of 4 km at 34 min.
-The maximum vertical velocity at a height of 6 km is only 2.3 m s $^{-1}$ , suggesting that the cloud does not penetrate much further above this height.
-The maximum vertical velocity increases monotonically in strength at all heights and times the further the initial thermal is located from the vortex axis.
-In Expt.
-6, $w{max}$ and $w{min}$ are 16.9 m s $^{-1}$ and 4.5 m s $^{-1}$ , respectively.
-The maximum vertical velocity at a height of 6 km in this experiment is 16.1 m s $^{-1}$ , much larger than that in Expt.
-1.
+The maximum vertical velocity at a height of 6 km is only 2.3 m s-1, suggesting that the cloud does not penetrate much further above this height.
+The maximum vertical velocity increases monotonically in strength at all heights and times, the further the initial thermal is located from the vortex axis.
+In Experiment 6, w{max} and w{min} are 16.9 and 4.5 m s-1, respectively.
+The maximum vertical velocity at a height of 6 km in this experiment is 16.1 m s-1, much larger than that in Experiment 1.

-Not only is $w{max}$ larger in convection developing further away from the vortex axis, the height at which this maximum occurs increases also (Fig. 4).
-For example, the convective cell in Expt.
-1 (panel a) barely extends to a height of 6 km, but that in Expt.
-6 (panel f) extends to a height of just over 10 km.
+Not only is w{max} larger in convection developing further away from the vortex axis, but the height at which this maximum occurs increases also (Figure 5).
+For example, the convective cell in Experiment 1 (Figure 5(a)) barely extends to a height of 6 km, but that in Experiment 6 (Figure 5(f)) extends to a height of just over 10 km.
 There appears also to be secondary convection occurring in some experiments, most notably when the initial thermal is located further from the vortex axis.
 These secondary cells are a result of the stronger downdraughts and larger negative buoyancy at low levels (not shown) associated with the outer core convection.
-The lower CIN at radii outside the vortex core
+The lower CIN at radii outside the vortex core (not shown) makes it easier for the spreading cold pools to lift environmental air to its level of free convection.